Commonwealth Consolidated Acts(1) In this Act, unless the contrary intention appears:

 (18) A reference to which subsection (16) applies is to be read as follows:

-(a) in the case of the chief executive officer of a court, the reference is to be read as a reference to the chief justice or chief judge (however described) of the court;
+(a) in the case of the chief executive officer, in relation to a court, the reference is to be read as a reference to the chief justice or chief judge (however described) of the court;

 (b) in the case of the Registrar of the Administrative Appeals Tribunal, the reference is to be read as a reference to the President of the Administrative Appeals Tribunal;

-(c) in the case of the chief executive officer of a tribunal other than the Administrative Appeals Tribunal, the reference is to be read as a reference to the president or principal member (however described) of the tribunal or, if the tribunal consists of a single member, as a reference to that member;
+(c) in the case of the chief executive officer, in relation to a tribunal (other than the Administrative Appeals Tribunal), the reference is to be read as a reference to the president or principal member (however described) of the tribunal or, if the tribunal consists of a single member, as a reference to that member;

 (d) in the case of the Department of the Senate, the reference is to be read as a reference to the President of the Senate;